mhs003/Project-Maker/README.md

 Project Template Manager
 =========================
-**Project Template Manager** or `mkproj` is a template manager that helps to create project from a template
+**Project Template Manager** is a template manager that helps to create project from a template

 ## install